Spring is here.

 New tornadoes of even larger magnitude can quickly replace the worst tornadoes in US history.

-The best thing you can do is be prepared for them.
+The best thing you can do is to get started prepping for them.

-Have your emergency kit ready with everything you need for your family, including:
+Have your bug out bag list ready with everything you need for your family, including:

 Once you have all of that, you will be as ready for a tornado as you can.